piever/JuliaDBTutorial/hflights.md

 ## Visualizing your data

-The StatPlots and GroupedErrors package as well as native plotting recipes from JuliaDB using OnlineStats make a rich set of visualizations possible.
+The [StatPlots](https://github.com/JuliaPlots/StatPlots.jl) and [GroupedErrors](https://github.com/piever/GroupedErrors.jl) package as well as native plotting recipes from JuliaDB using [OnlineStats](https://github.com/joshday/OnlineStats.jl) make a rich set of visualizations possible with an intuitive syntax.

 Use the `@df` macro to be able to refer to columns simply by their name.
 You can work with these symobls as if they are regular vectors.
 Here for example, we split data according to whether the distance is smaller or bigger than `1000`.